xuan32546/LOL-X-Assistant/README.md

 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/8.png">
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/9.png">
 <img src="https://github.com/xuan32546/LOL-X-Assistant/blob/master/pics/10.png">
 <p>Now, whenever the championId is changed, it will be stored in the variable "championCode" automatically.
-You can use Clipboard, Shared memory, socket, or some other ways to send data to your program from this injected dll.</p>
+You can use <a href="https://en.wikipedia.org/wiki/Clipboard_(computing)">Clipboard</a>, <a href="https://en.wikipedia.org/wiki/Shared_memory">Shared memory</a>, <a href="https://docs.microsoft.com/en-us/windows/desktop/winsock/windows-sockets-start-page-2">socket</a>, or some other ways to send data to your program from this injected dll.</p>